-A number of capital renewal projects have been completed across the Parks based on the data previously outlined in the Holiday Parks Management Plan.
-The current plans are nearing the end of their serviceable period and reviews have been completed awaiting approval.
-A number of these reviews has been completed and submitted, though the implementation is taking some due to the recent changes to the Crown Land Management Act 2018.
+A number of capital renewal projects have been completed across the Parks based on the data previously outlined in the Holiday Parks Plans of Management.
+The new Shoal Bay Plan of Management has now been adopted and will be used to determine future projects.
+The current plans for Fingal Bay Holiday Park and Halifax Holiday Park are nearing the end of their serviceable period and reviews have been completed awaiting approval, though the implementation is taking some due to the recent changes to the Crown Land Management Act 2018.

-It is envisaged that there will continue to be a demand for increased services and improvements to infrastructure across all Holiday Parks in the next 3 - 5 years.
+It is envisaged that there will continue to be a demand for increased services and improvements to infrastructure across all Holiday Parks in the next 3-5 years.